siddhbotadara/JOYBOARD/README.md

 ## 📝 Overview

-**JOYBOARD** is an integrated gaming ecosystem combining a fast-paced 2D platformer, a real-time web dashboard, and a custom Arduino wireless controller.
+**JOYBOARD** is an **AI integrated** gaming ecosystem combining a fast-paced 2D platformer, a real-time web dashboard, and a custom Arduino wireless controller.
 Players tackle handcrafted levels with smart challenges while competing through live leaderboards and detailed gameplay analytics.
 With seamless hardware-software integration, JOYBOARD delivers a unique, immersive, and competitive gaming experience.

 ---